 Creating, communicating, and delivering value to customers seems to be the overall goal of marketing.

 First, as stated earlier, the goal of marketing is ultimately to find out what customers need and want then give it to them.
-Market research helps management to decide what that is.
+As part of the overall marketing strategies of an organization, market research helps management to decide what that is.
 Those in charge of the research should be clear on the goals of the market research.
 It will be in the best interest of the company to perform both “descriptive and causal research,” determining the relationship between two factors and the extent to which one factor changes another.
 Customers may not always know what they want or need proving to be a difficult task for management.
-In essence the company should offer what the customer wants and don’t offer what they don’t want.
+In essence, the company should offer what the customer wants and don’t offer what they don’t want.
 By using marketing research effectively, the company can shape what a person wants from what a person needs.

 Continuing on, the marketing mix a company develops will be crucial in determining the success of the service.
 When considering the marketing mix four elements come to mind: the product, the place, the price, and the promotion.
 Services can be done in many locations.
 The customer’s desire and want will determine the place for which the company will provide the service.
 The use of market research will increase the chances to price the services appropriately.
 To strategically compete, a company should benchmark other top companies to get an idea of what price range to set.

-Management will decide the best venues to take in promotions.
+Management will decide the best venues to take in promotions and the marketing strategies used to do so.
 Marketing a product can be done in several ways and a company has the opportunity to take advantage of many such as radio, televisions, billboards, signs, customers, and employees.

 MARKETING PRODUCTS AND PRICING

 Adding to that when considering the marketing mix, a company should carefully focus on what particular products the firm would like to showcase and the specific prices.
 Once again, by researching other developing businesses or those already in operation, a company can come up with the most satisfying products to offer.